MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/concepts/live-intro-calling-mp-directly.md

 The Xbox Live Compute service enables developers to harness the elastic compute power of the cloud, and enables larger multiplayer scenarios than were possible in a peer-to-peer network.

-See [Xbox Live Compute](https://developer.microsoft.com/games/xbox/docs/xdk/xbox-live-compute) in the XDK docs (requires ID@Xbox or Managed Partner access).
+See <a href="https://developer.microsoft.com/games/xbox/docs/xboxlive/xbox-live-partners/xbox-live-compute/using-xbox-live-compute-in-multiplayer" target="_blank">Using Xbox Live Compute in Multiplayer &#11008;</a> in the XDK docs (requires Managed Partner access), or see that article in `XboxOneXDK.chm`.

 ## See also